zheddie/mloni/README.md

   `jupyterf notebook --ip=<your host name> --port=<port number>`

 ## Contents of this repo.
-- loadcsv2db2.py, this script could be used to import your data from csv to db2 on i.
+- loadcsv2db2.py, this is a tool tobe used to import your data from csv to db2 on i.
+Or course, in most cases your data is already in db2.
 NOTE, this script is using the non-journal database.

-- homeCredit , this is based on one kernel of a real data science competation on [kaggle](https://www.kaggle.com/): [homeCredit]( https://www.kaggle.com/c/home-credit-default-risk).
-The kernel we used is : [start-here-a-gentle-introduction] (https://www.kaggle.com/willkoehrsen/start-here-a-gentle-introduction).
+- homeCredit , this is based on one kernel of a real data science competation on kaggle: [homeCredit]( https://www.kaggle.com/c/home-credit-default-risk).
+The kernel we used is : [start-here-a-gentle-introduction](https://www.kaggle.com/willkoehrsen/start-here-a-gentle-introduction).
 While the most difference from it is that we tried to use data in db2 as the source instead of csv stream file.
+This notebook would help you to understand how data be reterieved from db2 and used in a normal data science project.

 ## Contacts
    GavinZhang @ IBM: zhanggan@cn.ibm.com